geosigno/simpleParallax.js/README.md

 yarn add simple-parallax-js
 ```

-and then import it as follows:
+and then import it as follows :

 ```javascript
 //ES6 import